Python-PyQt/PyQt6-Docs/descriptions/QtCore/QAbstractItemModel-beginMoveColumns-f.rst

     :status: todo
     :pysig: 54a5e8e51a9370586327f84486918a43
     :realsig: (const QModelIndex&,int,int,const QModelIndex&,int)
-    :digest: 4c12404c2dbbcd6348c5525a5a2c6059
+    :digest: 85adf659e0ba405dc1e816c05a5a47e4

 Begins a column move operation.

 When reimplementing a subclass, this method simplifies moving entities in your model.
 This method is responsible for moving persistent indexes in the model, which you would otherwise be required to do yourself.
-Using  and :sip:ref:`~PyQt6.QtCore.QAbstractItemModel.endMoveColumns` is an alternative to emitting :sip:ref:`~PyQt6.QtCore.QAbstractItemModel.layoutAboutToBeChanged` and :sip:ref:`~PyQt6.QtCore.QAbstractItemModel.layoutChanged` directly along with :sip:ref:`~PyQt6.QtCore.QAbstractItemModel.changePersistentIndex`.
+Using beginMoveColumns and :sip:ref:`~PyQt6.QtCore.QAbstractItemModel.endMoveColumns` is an alternative to emitting :sip:ref:`~PyQt6.QtCore.QAbstractItemModel.layoutAboutToBeChanged` and :sip:ref:`~PyQt6.QtCore.QAbstractItemModel.layoutChanged` directly along with :sip:ref:`~PyQt6.QtCore.QAbstractItemModel.changePersistentIndex`.

 The *sourceParent* index corresponds to the parent from which the columns are moved; *sourceFirst* and *sourceLast* are the first and last column numbers of the columns to be moved.
 The *destinationParent* index corresponds to the parent into which those columns are moved.
 The *destinationChild* is the column to which the columns will be moved.
 That is, the index at column *sourceFirst* in *sourceParent* will become column *destinationChild* in *destinationParent*, followed by all other columns up to *sourceLast*.